ctessum/aep/README.md

 ## Use

-1. First, it is important for the PostGIS server to be up and running.

-2. Once PostGIS is up and running, you can load the shapefiles into your PostGIS database.
-	To do this first run: [`$GOPATH/src/bitbucket.org/ctessum/aep/test/loadshp2.sh`](src/default/test/loadshp2.sh)
-	This script will download several shapefiles and load them automatically.
-Then, download some more shapefiles from [here](https://bitbucket.org/ctessum/aep/downloads), change to the directory where you downloaded the shapefiles to, and run: [`$GOPATH/src/bitbucket.org/ctessum/aep/test/loadshp.sh`](src/default/test/loadshp.sh)
-	Both of these scripts may need to be edited to specify the name of the PostGIS database you have created.
+1. Obtain the necessary data.
+For the 2005 NEI, most of it can be obtained by running the script at [`$GOPATH/src/bitbucket.org/ctessum/aep/test/loadshp2.sh`](src/default/test/loadshp2.sh).
+The default download location is `$GOPATH/src/bitbucket.org/ctessum/aep/test/Minneapolis2005`.
+The required files are listed below:
+	* Obtain the necessary shapefiles for spatial allocation.
+For the 2005 NEI, most of them are v[here](ftp://ftp.epa.gov/EmisInventory/emiss_shp2003/us/).
+The script at  will download these files automatically, plus add the missing .prj files.
+	* You may additionally need the shapefiles [here](https://bitbucket.org/ctessum/aep/downloads).
+These will need to be downloaded manually.

-3. Download the input emissions files for the test case from [here](https://bitbucket.org/ctessum/aep/downloads) and extract them into the directory
+	* Download the input emissions files for the test case from [here](ftp://ftp.epa.gov/EmisInventory/2005v4_2/2005emis) and extract them into the directory above.

-		$GOPATH/src/bitbucket.org/ctessum/aep/test/Minneapolis2005
+	The file locations will need to match the locations specified in the configuration file described below.

-4. Run the program:
+2. Run the program:

 		aep -config=$GOPATH/src/bitbucket.org/ctessum/aep/test/Minneapolis2005.json.
 	While the program is running, you can open a web browser and navigate to localhost:6060 to view status and diagnostic information.
 	After the program finishes running, output can be found in the directory

 		$GOPATH/src/bitbucket.org/ctessum/aep/test/Output

-5. Once you have run the test case, you can try running the program for your domain and time period of interest.
-	* Because the test case emissions only have records specific to Minneapolis, you will need to Download the full emissions inventory files from [here](ftp://ftp.epa.gov/EmisInventory/2005v4_2/2005emis).
-	* You can start with the configuration file at

-			$GOPATH/src/bitbucket.org/ctessum/aep/test/2005_nei.json
-		and edit it to point to the emissions files you have downloaded as well as the `namelist.input` and `namelist.wps` files for your WRF domain, and the WRF output files from a previous simulation which are required to calculate emissions plume rise.
+	After running the default scenario, you may need to edit the configuration file to point to the `namelist.input` and `namelist.wps` files for your WRF domain.
+The WRF output files from a previous simulation which are required to calculate emissions plume rise, which is not calculated in the default scenario.

 ## Additional information